Site icon Circuit Ideas for You

 T = 24.2 seconds

-But remember this is just a guess and approximate value.
+So the delay time is around 24.2 seconds, But remember this is just a guess and approximate value.

 Actual time can change a bit because of things like resistor or capacitor not being perfect or power not being same all the time.

-Also this formula only works with this kind of timer circuit but which might not work for all types.
+Also, this formula only works with this kind of timer circuit but which might not work for all types.

 Note:

-If we want to know exact delay time then we can use a stopwatch or oscilloscope.
+Also, if we want to know exact delay time then we can use a stopwatch or oscilloscope and also there are some online tools or software to help calculate it easily.

 How to Build Delay ON Circuit: